 How do I interpret prevalence estimates?To determine if the prevalence in schools and communities is significantly different from the state rate or if the difference may be due solely to chance, a 95% confidence interval (CI) is calculated for each rate.
 A 95% CI assesses the magnitude and stability of a rate.
 Specifically, a 95% CI is the range of estimated prevalence values that has a 95% probability of including the true prevalence for the population.
 One method for determining if one prevalence estimate is statistically significantly different from another is by comparing the confidence intervals.
 If the 95% CI for one community or population does not overlap the CI of another, then it can be concluded that the two populations are statistically significantly different from each other.
 If they do overlap, then it can be concluded that the two populations are likely not statistically significantly different.
 “Statistically significantly different” means that the difference observed between the rates will occur by chance less than 5 percent of the time.
 For example, if the prevalence for community A is 5.6 with a 95% confidence interval of 4.8-6.4 and the state prevalence is 10.2 with a confidence interval of 10.0-10.4, when the two intervals are compared, the interval for community A does not fall within the range of the state confidence interval.
 Therefore, it is concluded that community A’s prevalence estimate of 5.6 is statistically significantly different than the state rate of 10.2.
 And because community A’s rate is lower than the state’s, it can be concluded that the community’s rate is statistically significantly lower than the state rate.

-What is the relationship between diabetes and environment factors?
+What is the relationship between diabetes and environmental factors?

 Type 1 diabetes is diagnosed more often in children and young adults whereas type 2 is more prevalent in adults but can occur in children.
 Type 1 is thought to be an autoimmune disease or triggered by a virus but a clear cause is unknown.
-Risk factors for type 1 include genetics and environmental insults.
-However, research suggests that in the case of identical twins, if one twin has type 1 diabetes, the other twin may get the disease at most only half the time.
-Environmental causes of type 1 diabetes may be related to diet such as the early introduction of certain foods (e.g., cow’s milk, dietary gluten, or vitamin D) or may be related to the perinatal period of development.
-Viral infections such as congenital rubella virus and human enteroviruses (e.g., coxsackie) which can infect the beta cells of the pancreas have been hypothesized.
+Possible risk factors for type 1 diabetes include genetics and environmental exposures.
+However, research suggests that in the case of identical twins, if one twin has type 1 diabetes, the other twin may get the disease only half the time at most.
+Environmental causes of type 1 diabetes may be related to diet such as the early or late introduction of certain foods (e.g., cow’s milk, dietary gluten, or vitamin D) and drinking water that contains nitrates, or may be related to the perinatal period of development.
+Viral infections such as congenital rubella virus and human enteroviruses (e.g., coxsackie) which can infect the beta cells of the pancreas have been hypothesized as possible causes.
 An increase in psychological stress has also been suggested as an environmental cause.
 Type 1 diabetes is usually controlled with insulin injections, diet, and exercise.
 People with type 1 diabetes need to take insulin for the rest of their life.

-Type 2 diabetes may have a genetic base but unlike type 1 diabetes, in studies of twins with type 2 diabetes, almost 100% of twins have the disease.
+Type 2 diabetes also has a genetic basis with the likelihood of the disease being approximately 3 in 4 for identical twins if their twin sibling is diagnosed with type 2 diabetes.
 Research into the role of Persistent Organic Pollutants (e.g., dioxin, PCBs, chlorinated pesticides, etc.) suggest a possible association between exposure to POPs and diabetes in adults but little research has been conducted on children to date.
 POPs may alter insulin action, however a specific mechanism is not known.
 Air pollution, specifically exposure to particulate matter (PM2.5) may contribute to diabetes prevalence in adults but no information exists for children at this time.
-According to the American Diabetes Association, being overweight is a risk factor for developing type 2 diabetes, but other risk factors such as family history, ethnicity, and age also play a role.
-Treatment for people with type 2 diabetes includes insulin pills or injections, eating healthy, and reducing weight.
-In general, type 2 diabetes is much more common than type 1 in adults.
-However in children, type 1 diabetes is more prevalent.
+According to the American Diabetes Association, being overweight is a risk factor for developing type 2 diabetes, but other risk factors related to family history, ethnicity, and age can also play a role.
+Treatment for people with type 2 diabetes includes insulin pills or injections, healthy eating, and increased physical activity.